mutablelogic/docker-action-runner/README.md

 }
 ```

-Ypu'll need to have ACCESS_TOKEN, GITHUB_USERNAME and GITHUB_PASSWORD defined elsewhere.
+You'll need to have GITHUB_USERNAME and ACCESS_TOKEN, defined elsewhere.
 Your configuration for Nomad may also need to be updated for docker:

 ```hcl